Multimaterial Inkjet Printing of Mechanochromic Materials: Results and discussion

 \subsection{Film-substrate interactions}

-Finally, we investigated the interaction of the dioxane polymer solutions with an Elastollan polymer film (thickness = 1 mm), which was to be used as the substrate for dropcasting and ultimately printing the inks.
+Next, we investigated the interaction of the dioxane polymer solutions with an Elastollan polymer film (thickness = 1 mm), which was to be used as the substrate for dropcasting and ultimately printing the inks.
 To this end, we deposited a 10 $\mu$L drop of each solution onto the substrate and measured the surface tension of the solution droplet, the solution-substrate contact angle, and the surface energy of the substrate.
-The dioxane-based polymer solutions were found to exhibit a low static surface tension typical of solvent-based inks, namely 33.2 and 25.6 mN/m for soft35A12P and IrogranA80P in dioxane, respectively, both of which fall below the 40 mN/m limit for inkjet drop ejection \cite{he_roles_2017}.
-The surface energy of the substrate was found to be 33.9 mN/m, which surpasses the surface tension and indicates excellent wettability.
-Finally, the contact angles were determined to be 21.8 $^{\circ}~\pm$ 0.9 $^{\circ}$ and 23.3 $^{\circ}~\pm$ 2 $^{\circ}$ for soft35A12P and IrogranA80P in dioxane, respectively, further confirming that these inks wet the substrate well.
+The dioxane-based polymer solutions were found to exhibit a low static surface tension typical of solvent-based inks, namely 33.2 and 25.6 mN/m for PU-S and PU-H in dioxane, respectively, both of which fall below the 40 mN/m limit for inkjet drop ejection \cite{he_roles_2017}.
+The surface energy of the substrate was found to be 33.9 mN/m, which exceeds the surface tension and indicates excellent wettability.
+Finally, the contact angles were determined to be 21.8 $^{\circ}~\pm$ 0.9 $^{\circ}$ and 23.3 $^{\circ}~\pm$ 2 $^{\circ}$ for PU-S and PU-H in dioxane, respectively, further confirming that these inks wet the substrate well.